nouman91/codeink/src/pages/about-me/index.md

 Hi, there I am Nouman Waheed.
 I am an award-winning software engineer from Islamabad.
 I have over 5 years in JavaScript and related technologies.

 Some words about my professional life: I graduated from university with a Bachelor's in Computer Science.
 Straight out of university I started working as a  .Net programmer on a large scale project.
-After a year or so working in .Net/Java.
-I hated the inherent complexity of these languages.
-All the hoops you have to go through to just to get them working.
-That's where I decided to learn JavaScript and shortly after I started working on a large scale project in React/Node.js.
-I loved the language I have been working on it for over 5 years now.
+After a year or so working in .Net/Java, I decided to learn JavaScript.
+I loved the language and its ecosystem.
+Shortly after learning it I started working on a large scale project in React/Node.js.
+Now it has been more than 5 years and I am still working in this language and loving every bit of it.

 ![we](./we-grey.jpg)

 ### Passion Beyond Programming